Categories

 Rome - once the center of one of the largest and longest-lived empires in history - was just a small town with sheep grazing on the Capitol.
 The former “capital of the world” (Goethe) retained some importance as the seat of a bishop who, as “successor of Peter”, claimed the leadership of the church.

-With the victory of Christianity over the diverse, often frozen religious cults of antiquity, a new ethic, a new social paradigm, took hold.
+With the victory of Christianity over the diverse, often ossified religious cults of antiquity, a new ethic, a new social paradigm prevailed in Europe.
 Medieval man suffered from the harsh, depressing living conditions.
-In inner emigration he sought a life in harmony with a higher purpose; in the final analysis after the surrender to God, in whose service the helpless little person should place himself.
+In inner emigration, they strove for a life in harmony with a higher purpose; ultimately for devotion to God, in whose service the helpless, small human being should place himself.
 In order to get closer to the spiritual goal of redeeming one's soul, one had to renounce pagan customs and renounce many comforts.
 Everything "earthly" was devalued and the deeper meaning of being was sought.

 Accordingly, so-called medieval man was less interested in external, technical and civilizational progress.
 Instead, asceticism, mysticism, religion, theology should give him access to truth and a happy afterlife in paradise.
 In the Middle Ages, hermits, monks, priests and visionaries, the “specialists for the spiritual and the transcendent”, set the tone.